4 Ways of Making a Good Choice Every Day

 On the left, jot down the pros of starting a new career, and on the right, the cons.

-Don’t waste time and energy on “what if…” Instead, focus all your attention on the path you’ve chosen.
+Once you make your decision, commit fully to it.
+Don’t waste time and energy pondering “what if…” scenarios.
+Instead, focus all your attention on the path you’ve chosen.

 Choosing a Partner: Making Good Choices in Relationships